Warning Icon A triangular warning icon with a bold exclamation mark

 Take usual precautions

-As of 10 February 2026, six locally acquired (autochthonous) cases of chikungunya have been reported from Guyana.
-Until this report, no locally acquired cases had been reported from Guyana in the last nine years.
+As of 27 February 2026, over 70 chikungunya cases were reported in European travellers returning from the Seychelles since November 2025.
 Please see our Topics in Brief article for further details on chikungunya.

 Take usual precautions